Upper Gastrointestinal Series

 Structural problems such as diverticula, strictures, or growths (polyps)

 Hiatal hernia (when the stomach moves up, either into or alongside the esophagus)

 Trouble swallowing (dysphagia)

-Food does not move as it should down your throat or esophagus
+Food doesn't move as it should down your throat or esophagus

 Chest or belly pain